What is a high interest savings account?

 What you should know about high interest savings accounts

-Some accounts come with terms and conditions that you have to satisfy to get that juicy rate being advertised.
-These include:
+Some accounts come with terms and conditions you need to satisfy to get that juicy advertised rate.
+Examples include:

 • Minimum deposit requirements.
-These accounts require you to deposit a certain amount each month in order to earn “bonus” interest.
-If you don’t deposit enough, a much lower “standard” interest rate will apply.
+These accounts require you to deposit a certain amount each month to earn “bonus” interest.
+If you don’t deposit enough, a much lower “standard” interest rate applies.

 • Transaction requirements.
-Some accounts require you to perform specific transactions to earn the highest rate, such as getting your pay directly deposited into the account.
+Some accounts require you to perform specific transactions to earn the highest rate, such as getting your pay directly deposited into your account.

 • Promo rates.
-Some accounts come with a high promotional interest rate that only applies for a short introductory period, such as 4 or 5 months.
-Once this period ends, the account reverts to a much lower standard rate.
+Some accounts come with a high promotional interest rate that only applies for a short introductory period like four or five months.
+Once the period ends, the rate reverts to a much lower standard level.

 • Withdrawal notice requirements.
 You may need to give the bank advance notice before making a withdrawal from your account.

 • Tiered interest.
-The interest rate you get is sometimes determined based on a tiered system depending on the size of your account balance — the larger your balance, the higher your interest rate.
+The interest rate you get is sometimes based on a tiered system depending on the size of your account balance.
+The larger your balance, the higher your interest rate.

-Before you apply to open any high interest savings account, check the fine print to find out if you need to jump through any hoops to get the maximum rate.
+Before you apply to open a high interest savings account, check the fine print to find out if you need to jump through any hoops to get the maximum rate.

 But if you’re looking for the best interest rates, you’ll generally get much better saving power with a digital bank.
-These challenger banks are completely online with no physical branches, and they can offer significantly better rates compared to the major banks.
+These challenger banks are completely online with no physical branches and can offer significantly better rates compared to major banks.

 To give you an idea how much better, you can get an interest rate of: